yusuffyinka/pdsnd_github/README.md

 * Gender
 * Birth Year

-The files used are included chicago.csv, new-york-city.csv and washington.csv
+The files used in this project are chicago.csv, new-york-city.csv and washington.csv

 A heart felt credit goes to the Udacity Team, the unrelenting and positive Mentors and all Instructors.